scala/scala-lang/news/_posts/2016-10-18-release-notes-2.12.0-RC2.md

 A big thank you to everyone who's helped improve Scala by reporting bugs, improving our documentation, spreading kindness in mailing lists and other public fora, and submitting and reviewing pull requests!
 You are all magnificent.

-According to `git shortlog -sn --no-merges v2.12.0-RC1..v2.12.0-RC2`, the following contributors helped to realize this milestone: Adriaan Moors, Jason Zaugg, Lukas Rytz, Seth Tisue, Stefan Zeiger, Antoine Gourlay, Raphael Jolly.
+According to `git shortlog -sn --no-merges v2.12.0-RC1..v2.12.0-RC2`, the following contributors helped to realize this release candidate: Adriaan Moors, Jason Zaugg, Lukas Rytz, Seth Tisue, Stefan Zeiger, Antoine Gourlay, Raphael Jolly.
 Thank you!

 ## Release notes